THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 The 2020-2025 Strategic Sustainability Plan confirms the Group’s commitment to sustainable development and how environmental and social responsibility are an increasingly integral part of the business model.
 The Plan focuses on five strategic priorities: climate change and biodiversity, circular economy, responsible sourcing, valuing diversity and supporting local communities.

-For each strategic priority, the Group has defined a set of commitments based on an analysis of the areas where the Group can maximise positive and minimise negative impacts, also taking into consideration the challenges posed by the sector as well as the expectations of the financial community and clients.
+For each strategic priority, the Group has defined a series of commitments based on a careful analysis of the areas where it can amplify positive impacts and reduce negative impacts.
+This analysis takes into account both industry-specific challenges and the expectations of stakeholders, including the financial community, consumers, suppliers and employees.
+By integrating risk management with the exploitation of

 The Sustainability Plan process